 Please welcome neurodivergent author Lindsey Rowe Parker who is guest posting with her favorite kids’ books about sensory differences for Sensory Awareness Month!

 She also has a new book out, Wiggles, Stomps, and Squeezes Calm My Jitters Down, and we’re doing a signed giveaway below!

 Have you ever felt the need for a wiggle, stomp, or squeeze?
-Wanted to zoom around the room, or have you seen a friend that loves to spin and twirl?
+Do you want to zoom around the room, or have you seen a friend who loves to spin and twirl?
 These actions are your body looking for sensory input!